cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

    remove role instances as necessary.
 Check the :ref:`release-specific upgrade notes
    <cloudera-release-specific-upgrade-notes>` below for any specific instructions.

-#.
-After CDAP services have started, run the *CDAP Post-Upgrade Tasks* to perform any necessary
+    ..     #.
+After CDAP services have started, run the *Post-CDAP Upgrade Tasks* to perform any necessary
-   upgrade steps against the running services.
-From the CDAP Service page, select "Run CDAP Post-Upgrade Tasks."
+    ..        upgrade steps against the running services.
+From the CDAP Service page, select "Run Post-CDAP
+    ..
+Upgrade Tasks."

 #.
 To upgrade existing pipeline applications created using the |previous-short-version|\.x versions of
    the system artifacts, there are :ref:`separate instructions <cdap-pipelines-operating-upgrading-pipeline>`.